Hearty, delicious, and portable, these cookies will be a hit for breakfast or as a nutritious snack!

 Having nutritious breakfast staples on hand is a must for busy mornings.
 I know that I need to be able to reach into a container or my freezer and have something we can grab and go or simply reheat before we run out the door.

 MOMables has a huge collection of delicious breakfast recipes at your fingertips.
 Fueling your family in the morning is just as important as fueling them at lunch.

 They need foods that will fill their bellies and hold them over until the next snack or meal.
 If they’re not at their best, they’re not going to be able to concentrate and focus like they need to.

 This Muesli Breakfast Cookie recipe is packed full of fiber and protein to get their day started right.

-Allergy Friendly Tip: If you’re having trouble finding a “safe” brand of store bought Meusli, like my family, it’s easy to make your own!
-Just mix together certified Gluten Free oats, dried fruits, shelled seeds, and a little bit of ground flax or hemp for added nutrition.
+Allergy-Friendly Tip: If you’re having trouble finding a “safe” brand of store-bought muesli, like my family, it’s easy to make your own!
+Just mix together certified gluten-free oats, dried fruits, shelled seeds, and a little bit of ground flax or hemp for added nutrition.
 It really can be made to your liking and desire.

 - 2 ripe bananas, mashed

-- ¼ cup preferred nut butter or almond butter
+- ¼ cup nut butter, peanut or almond

 - ¼ cup honey